South Australia’s economic prosperity and community well-being are

 to current and future challenges.

-The Planning Strategy for South Australia sets out long-term
+The South Australian Planning Strategy sets out long-term visions

-visions for land use and development across the state.
-The Strategy
+for land use and development across the state.
+The Strategy links

 describes planning initiatives that align with, or strengthen other